 Consolidated accounts present accounts of the group as a single economic entity.

 When preparing consolidated financial statements, the parent company has to:

 (a) Combine the accounts of the parent and its subsidiaries line by line by adding together like items of assets, liabilities, equity, income and expenses.

 (b) Eliminate the carrying amount of the parent’s investment in each subsidiary and the parent’s portion of equity of each subsidiary.

-(c) Measure and present non-controlling interest in the profit or loss of consolidated subsidiaries for the reporting period separately from the interest of the owners of the parent; and
+(c) Measure and present non-controlling interest in the profit or loss of consolidated subsidiaries for the reporting period separately from the interest of the owners of the parent.

 (d) Measure and present non-controlling interest in the net assets of consolidated subsidiaries separately from the parent shareholders’ equity in them.
 Non-controlling interest in the net assets consists of:

-(i) The amount of the non-controlling interest at the date of the original combination calculated in accordance with Section 19 Business Combinations and Goodwill, and
+(i) The amount of the non-controlling interest at the date of the original combination calculated in accordance with Section 19 Business Combinations and Goodwill

 The proportion of profit or loss and changes in equity are allocated to the owners of the parent company and to the non-controlling interest based on the existing ownership interests and do not reflect the possible exercise or conversion of options or convertible instruments.

 Intercompany balances and transactions, including income, expenses and dividends, are eliminated in full.
 Profits and losses resulting from Intercompany transactions recognised in assets, such as inventory and property, plant and equipment, are eliminated in full.
 Intercompany losses may indicate an impairment that requires recognition in the consolidated financial statements.